Question: Would you knowingly give your child a poison to drink on a regular basis?

 - The brains of unborn foetuses, babies and young children are particularly easily damaged by these excitotoxins, that can enter the brain through the placenta to a foetus and breach the immature blood brain barrier, destroying synapses and cells.

 - Life-long exposure also makes the brain more vulnerable and affects the elderly.
-Dr. Russell Blaylock, a board-certified neurosurgeon and author of “Excitotoxins: The Taste that Kills” gives an excellent (if lengthy) explanation showing the wide ranging and serious lifelong effects of Aspartame. http://www.youtube.com/watch?v=7arAcj-ZP6U
+Dr. Russell Blaylock, a board-certified neurosurgeon and author of “Excitotoxins: The Taste that Kills” warns of the wide ranging and serious lifelong effects of Aspartame.

 - Phenylalanine was believed to only present a serious health concern to those with a genetic disorder known as phenylketonuria.
 However, phenylalanine is also a neurotoxin and excites the neurons in the brain resulting in cellular death.